 If you find that it's taking you a long time to cut out all of your cookies and the dough is getting warm or has been sitting at room temperature for a while, place the cookies on baking sheets in the refrigerator.
-That's right, put the whole things in the refrigerator for about 30 minutes to cool them down before you place them in the over to bake.
+That's right, put the whole things in the refrigerator for about 30 minutes to cool.
+Then take them out of the refrigerator and place them in the oven to bake.

-I've made butter cookies on several occasions and I've ruined a few batches because they were sitting at room temperature for too long before i placed them in the over too bake.
+I've made butter cookies on several occasions.
+I've ruined a few batches because they were sitting at room temperature for too long before I placed them in the over too bake.
 That's because if the cookies are at room temperature and placed in the oven they will literally melt and loose their shape before they are cooked.
 Placing cool cookies in the oven allows the outer shell to cook first and hold it's shape while the center cooks through.

 Same goes for the cookies if you decide to pipe them.
 If they have been sitting out at room temperature for a while, place the piped cookies on a baking sheet in the refrigerator for about 30 minutes before you bake them so that they retain their shape.